-The video above was produced by Gary Bain and published on 27MAY2015 for 1LT Don Engebretsen USAF, A1 Skyraider and retired FedEx pilot.
-It is also for the members of SOG (Special Operations Group that made forays into Laos) and the OLAA pilots that piloted the Skyraider in support of SOG teams during the Vietnam Conflict.
-This is the OLAA pilots' song they created while serving in Southeast Asia.
-These pilots and SOG teams were a fearless group of brave warriors and are unsung heroes of that war.
-Only mature audiences should view this as there are a couple of descriptive terms in the song that were uttered by the fighter pilots.
-Thanks to all of our service members.
+This video was produced and published on May 27, 2015 for 1st Lt.
+Don Engebretsen (rank in Vietnam) USAF, A-1 Skyraider OLAA pilot with 191 combat missions in SEA (75+ for MACV-SOG teams) and retired FedEx pilot.
+Also, it was produced especially for the members of SOG (Special Operations Group teams that made forays into Laos) and the OLAA pilots that piloted the A-1 Skyraider in support of SOG/SAR missions during the Vietnam Conflict.
+This is the OLAA pilots’ song they created while serving in Southeast Asia.

 Spads with a Load has a history that is nearly 50 years old.
-I love to see this recent revival of the YouTube production that has now passed through the 129,000 plus views level…let’s make it go viral😊.
+I love seeing this recent production on YouTube which has now passed through 131,000+ views... let's make it go viral!
 For the record, my role in the production of the song and the YouTube revival was minimal.
 Please allow me to tell my version of the events that have led to this discussion.

-These Air Combat Lyricists (ACL) (Circa 1970) during an early Spads With a Load recording session in their Da Nang barracks: Doc Blanchard (Front Row Center); Jax Roberts (Back Row Left); Don Engebretsen (Back Row Center); and Jim Seith (Back Row Right).
+These Air Combat Lyricists (ACL) during a 1970 Spads With a Load recording session in their Da Nang barracks are: Doc Blanchard (Front Row Center); Jax Roberts (Back Row Left); Don Engebretsen (Back Row Center); and Jim Seith (Back Row Right).

 My interests in OLAA history then took several of us to Las Vegas later in 2013, for our first-time attendance at the Special Operations Association Reunion known as SOAR.
 It was transformative for all OLAA pilots attending to finally meet so many of the MACV-SOG warriors who had been supported by A-1’s during the war.
 While the 6th SOS had the distinction of being the first Spad unit specifically formed to support SOG teams, OLAA was a complete reversal of a pending disaster to nearly totally abandon fast responses for SOG in the AO (Area of Operations).
 As a percentage of total flying, no USAF unit ever flew more SOG missions per pilot than OLAA pilots.
 We were sworn to the same secrecy requirements as all SOG team members (face prison sentences, if we talked within 20 years at a minimum) and we developed our own methods to optimize effectiveness with our limited resources.
 On the first visit to attend SOAR, I felt compelled to encourage six additional OLAA pilots to attend based on my gut feelings about what was to happen.
 One of the men who attended was quite struck by what we then experienced.
 That OLAA pilot was Lt.
 Jackson AJ “Jax” Roberts and after the event he told me that SOAR had changed his life.
 Actually, I believe that has been the case for any A-1 pilot who ever attended a SOAR event.
 But, OLAA pilots were the first to do so… without question.
 No OLAA pilot had ever discussed or written anything about our MACV-SOG missions for nearly 40 years, but that all changed at SOAR.